Detecting Popular Social Events through Limited Observation with Deep Survival Analysis: Introduction

 Viral events detection extends beyond social networks to any complex network that can spread signals of information over its communication links, including:

-\begin{itemize} \item Viral disease prevalence: When a virus spreads through a population, an estimate of virality can be made based on the number of infections at different times.
-Thus, it can be determined whether there is a need to quarantine or restrict drug production shortly. \item Traffic congestion: Transport networks include communication links between spatial nodes.
+\begin{itemize} \item Traffic congestion: Transport networks include communication links between spatial nodes.
 Observations of commuting at different times can be used to predict whether traffic and crowding will exceed a defined controllable limit in future hours.
-Control policies must be applied before congestion occurs if the crowd is expected to exceed the predefined limit. \end{itemize}
+Control policies for traffic management must be applied before congestion occurs if the crowd is expected to exceed the predefined limit. \end{itemize}

-There are many challenges in detecting viral cascades: \begin{enumerate} \item Censored data: We can determine the virality of a cascade of events by counting the number of infections if the cascade lifetime is completely observed.
+There are many challenges in detecting viral cascades: \begin{enumerate} \item Limited data: We can determine the virality of a cascade of events by counting the number of infections if the cascade lifetime is completely observed.
 However, the main challenge arises when only part of the data is available.
 This makes monitoring the limited early stages of the cascade life cycle necessary to detect the viral cascades.
 Studies have shown that viral and non-viral cascades may have the same pattern in the early stages, making it difficult to distinguish between various types of cascades \cite{EPOC2022}. \item Dependent data: When a user is exposed to information, it comes from his following users.
 So, the number of infected users at a time depends on the number of infected users at the previous time.
 In addition, the cascade pattern has a “quick rise-and-fall” feature at different times \cite{matsubara2012rise}.
 How to consider these features in learning the pattern of cascades is a challenge \cite{EPOC2022, wang2015burst}. \item Limited features: Some aspects of social networking can be difficult or time-consuming to access.
 Gathering the content of information, users' profiles, following and follower links and the content of other users' profiles is a large amount of data that is not fully accessible due to platform policies.
 As a result of the inherent characteristics of social networks, the path of information propagation is not apparent.
 This only shows the source of the cascade, i.e., the publisher's account, not who forwarded it in the last step.
 In addition, the hidden links between the graphs of websites are another example of impossible data. \end{enumerate}

 The rest of the paper is organized as follows.
 The definitions and preliminary concepts are briefly discussed in Section 2.
 Section 3 describes the formal definition of the problem addressed in this paper.
 Section 4 briefly overviews the entire framework and introduces the two main stages of our framework.
 Section 5 presents the experimental design and the results of the evaluation.
 Finally, we conclude our work in the last section.